rscoones/interview/README.md

 Create the small test job capture application from the interview.
 The screenshots have been included in this zip.

 We are just looking for the component markup and structure.
-*No logic or state management is required.
+*We are **NOT** looking for logic or state management is required.
 Styling is also not important, react-bootstrap has been included in this project.*

 ## Extra
-*Only do this if you complete the first task in time and are happy with it.
-Not doing this task will not impact negatively on your test.*
+***Only do this if you complete the first task in time and are happy with it.
+Not doing this task will not impact negatively on your test.***

 There is a todo list tab with a (very) basic to do list.
 Improve it however you feel best.